pingcap/docs-cn/tidb-lightning/monitor-tidb-lightning.md

 ## Monitor configuration

-- If TiDB Lightning is installed using TiDB Ansible, simply add the servers to the `[monitored_servers]` section in the `inventory.ini` file.
-Then the Prometheus server can collect their metrics.
-- If TiDB Lightning is manually installed, follow the instructions below.
+If TiDB Lightning is manually installed, follow the instructions below.

 The metrics of `tidb-lightning` can be gathered directly by Prometheus as long as it is discovered.
 You can set the metrics port in `tidb-lightning.toml`: